vuejs/awesome-vue/README.md

 - [Wave UI](https://github.com/antoniandre/wave-ui) - An emerging UI framework for Vue.js with only the bright side. ☀️
 - [vectre](https://github.com/vectrejs/vectre) - A lightweight, simple and responsive component framework based on [Spectre CSS](https://picturepan2.github.io/spectre/)
 - [element3](https://github.com/kkbjs/element3) - A Vue.js 3.0 UI Toolkit for Web is based on element-ui
 - [superBVue](https://github.com/superbvue/SuperBVue) - A Vue 3 UI Components for Web is based on boostrap v5
+- [Qui](https://github.com/Qvant-lab/qui) - A Vue 2.x Design System for Web

 #### Mobile